DATA HARVESTING AND DATA ANALYSIS

 - Inspection of space between vessel wall and insulation (possibly using nanobots).

 PROCESS PIPING INSPECTION AND MAINTENANCE IN CHALLENGING ENVIRONMENTS

-- Robots with ability to climb over obstacles and to move and inspect on top of and underneath isolations / Corrosion Under Insulation (CUI) Inspection (e.g moisture and corrosion).
+- Robots with the ability to climb over obstacles and to move and inspect on top of and underneath isolations / Corrosion Under Insulation (CUI) Inspection (e.g. moisture and corrosion).

 - Autonomous inspection involving challenging geometries or obstructions, such as elbows, bridges, junctions, valves, underneath supports etc.

 - High-coverage robotic wall thickness assessment (external and internal).

 - Robotic removal and re-mounting of insulation.